 Here we consider this problem in the very natural context of subgroups of $\GL_d(\Z)$, the group of invertible matrices with integer coefficients.
 We set the following notation: $\Sigma$ is a finite non-empty subset of $\GL_d(\Z)$, $\alph = \Sigma \cup \Sigma^{-1}$, $H$ is the subgroup of $\GL_d(\Z)$ generated by $\Sigma$ and $\mat\colon \alph^* \to \GL_d(\Z)$ is the natural morphism, which maps the element $x \in \alph$ to the corresponding matrix in $\GL_d(\Z)$.
 That is, if $w$ is a word on alphabet $\alph$, then $\mat(w)$ is the value of $w$ in $\GL_d(\Z)$.
 The Word Problem in $H$ (relative to $\Sigma$), written $\WP_\Sigma$, is obviously decidable: $\mat(w)$ can be computed and compared to the identity matrix $\Id$.

-In the following, we consider $d$ and $\Sigma$ as fixed.
+In the following, we consider $d$ and $\Sigma$ to be fixed.
 The coefficients of the matrices in $H$ can be very large (the coefficients of $\mat(w)$ may grow exponentially in the length $|w|$ of $w$), and we therefore evaluate the complexity of algorithms in the so-called bit-complexity model: integers are identified with their binary expansion and arithmetic operations require more than constant time.
-In particular, we use the recent result of Harvey and van der Hoeven \cite{harvey2021integer} which states that multiplying two integers $p$ and $q$ can be done in time $\O(L\log L)$ where $L = \max(\log p, \log q)$ is (roughly) the maximal length of the binary expansions of $p$ and $q$.
+In particular, we use the recent and deep result of Harvey and van der Hoeven \cite{harvey2021integer} which states that multiplying two integers $p$ and $q$ can be done in time $\O(L\log L)$ where $L = \max(\log p, \log q)$ is (roughly) the maximal length of the binary expansions of $p$ and $q$.